 “Thank you for one of the most practical classes on pitching I have ever seen!”

 My name is Nathan Gold, Chief Coach at The Demo Coach.
-I hail from the San Francisco Bay Area and travel around the world coaching and training people on how to really prepare for high-stakes presentations.
-I do this through workshops, seminars, keynotes, live streaming, and 1:1 sessions, both in person and online.
+I hail from the San Francisco Bay Area and travel around the world coaching people on how to prepare for high-stakes speaking opportunities and how to harness their speaking anxiety.
+I do this through keynotes, workshops, live streaming, and 1:1 sessions, both in person and online.

 I have personally delivered thousands of presentations along with thousands of hours of 1:1 presentation coaching and training.
 I have worked in and with small and large companies, including GetAround.com, Glue Networks, Bill.com, Education.com, Innovation Norway, SanDisk, Kaiser Permanente, Plantronics, and IBM — on designing, scripting and delivering more compelling and memorable presentations and product demos, especially in situations where you cannot afford to miss.

 The Wall Street Journal called me an "elevator pitch expert" after coaching the Top 5 Finalists in the Startup of the Year award, in the actual WSJ elevators in NYC!
-I'm also the pitch coach for dozens of accelerators and incubators around the world and I am an Industry Fellow at UC Berkeley and a guest lecturer at Wharton Entrepreneurship.
+I'm also the pitch coach for dozens of accelerators and incubators around the world and I am an Industry Fellow at UC Berkeley and Hong Kong Baptist University, and a guest lecturer at Wharton Entrepreneurship.
 Recently, I've been coaching TED and TEDx presenters while also being featured on The Kauffman Founders School.